What if I (or my employees) don’t want to be automatically enrolled in the plan?

 Simply Retirement by Principal® is a group variable annuity product offering which requires both FINRA registration and variable annuity line insurance licensing in order for a financial professional to receive compensation through the retirement plan.
 Principal will research required financial professional licensing and registration beginning with the National Producer Number (NPN) which all variable annuity insurance licensed professionals are assigned.

-I’ve noticed Principal, Ubiquity Retirement + Savings®, and Wilshire Associates, Inc. mentioned on this site.
+I’ve noticed Principal, Ubiquity Retirement + Savings®, and Wilshire Advisors LLC mentioned on this site.
 What are their roles and how do they fit in?

 Principal is the distributor and can be the investment manager of some of the investment options for Simply Retirement by Principal®.
 Ubiquity provides the plan recordkeeping and administrative services once you purchase the plan.
 You and your participating employees will also use Ubiquity’s digital platform to manage your plan.
 You can read more about our collaboration here.

-Wilshire & Associates, Inc. will be the plan’s 3(38) investment fiduciary responsible for selecting and monitoring the plan’s investment options.
-Wilshire Associates, Inc. is an independent investment management firm that manages capital for more than 600 institutional investors globally, representing more than $8 trillion of capital.
+x Wilshire & Associates, Inc. will be the plan’s 3(38) investment fiduciary responsible for selecting and monitoring the plan’s investment options.
+Wilshire Advisors LLC is an independent investment management firm that manages capital for more than 600 institutional investors globally, representing more than $8 trillion of capital.

 Who handles testing and reporting?